Xacbert/housfy/README.md

 - `direction`: The rover's starting direction (in this example, `"E"` for East).
 3. **Response**: Shows an example JSON response with:
 - `commands_send`: The commands that were sent to the rover.
-- `commands_executed`: The commands that the rover executed before encountering an obstacle.
+- `commands_executed`: The commands that the rover executed before encountering an obstacle (if no obstacle found, send and executed are equals).
 - `from`: The rover's starting position and direction.
 - `to`: The final position and direction of the rover after executing the commands.
 - `obstacle`: The coordinates where an obstacle was encountered that stopped the rover.